-Professional activities are separated into three categories in the management of this policy....
+Professional activities are separated into three categories in this policy.
 Categories I and II include activities that must be reported and -- in the case of Category I -- must receive prior approval before the faculty member engages in the activity.
-Category I activities are subject to prior approval and reporting requirements regardless of whether they are related to the training and expertise that are the faculty member's qualification for University appointment.
 Category III activities are those that are within the course and scope of University employment and need not be approved or reported.
 When an activity falls into more than one category, it should be assigned to the category which requires more stringent reporting and prior approval, as applicable.